jbhannah/jbhannah.net/src/articles/2016-03-28-give-your-buttons-a-type.md

 ```

 But buttons have other purposes too; if your form is in a modal, you might have
-a "Cancel" button that closes the modal instead of just a "Reset" button:
+a “Cancel” button that closes the modal instead of just a “Reset” button:

 ```html{3}
 <form>